tencentyun/qcloud-documents/product/数据库/云数据库TDSQL/1.产品简介/系统架构_en.md

 - **Trigger-based synchronization**: use triggers to record data changes and synchronize the changes to another database.

-- **Middleware-based synchronization**: the system is connected to a middleware instead of the underlying databasess.
+- **Middleware-based synchronization**: the system is connected to a middleware instead of the underlying databases.
 The middleware sends the database changes to multiple underlying databases for data synchronization.
 A few years ago, some software developers usually use such an architecture due to factors such as business needs, database performance and synchronization mechanism.